-If you are feeling up for this hike, it is a great excursion into Angeles National Forest.
+If you are feeling up for Santa Anita Canyon Loop, it is a great excursion into Angeles National Forest.
 As a variation, you may replace Lower Winter Creek Trail with Upper Winter Creek Trail.
-To do so, turn right at the bottom of Lower Zion Trail, and climb up the side of Santa Anita Canyon, extending the total distance of the loop to ten miles and halving the amount of pavement hiked.
+To do so, turn right at the bottom of Lower Zion Trail, and climb up the side of Santa Anita Canyon, extending the total distance of the loop to ten miles while halving the amount of pavement hiked.

 Trailhead coordinates: 34.1955, -118.0225 (34° 11′ 43.8″N 118° 01′ 21″W)

 View Santa Anita Canyon in a larger map

 Or view a regional map of surrounding Los Angeles trails and campgrounds.